khulnasoft-lab/design.khulnasoft.com/contents/components/dropdown-combobox.md

 - If the content within the dropdown panel exceeds the maximum height then a scrim (gradient overlay) appears at the bottom of the panel as an overflow affordance.
 When a user has scrolled to the bottom of the overflowed content the scrim is removed.
 - In a single select context when an option is selected, the panel is closed and the control updated.
 - In a multiselect context the panel stays open until the user applies the selection.
 The panel then closes and the changes are visible in the UI.
-- All panels can be closed by clicking outside of them, using the <kbd>esc</kbd> key, or by focus moving to an element outside of the component..
+- All panels can be closed by clicking outside of them, using the <kbd>esc</kbd> key, or by focus moving to an element outside of the component.
 - A limited amount of options that don't scroll can be fixed at the bottom of a dropdown panel.

 ### Content